“When you have eliminated the impossible whatever remains, however improbable, must be the truth”—Sherlock Holmes

 Since about the age of 8, or 9 I was fascinated with tales of mystery and crime and became an avid reader of Conan Doyle, Agatha Christie, Georges Simenon and P.D.
 James to list but a few of my favorite authors.
-I collected anything and everything that had the words detective, mystery and Sherlock Holmes written on it.
+I collected anything and everything that had the words detective and mystery written on it.
 When I was in grade 6, my home room teacher taught a unit on mystery fiction, focusing mainly on the works of Agatha Christie.
-We watched a film adaptation of one of Christie's work, which I can't recall, but I clearly remember being frightened from a scene in the film where a woman is found murdered, dangling on a clothing line, and hung with pins.
-Despite feeling scared, I was addicted to mystery.
+We watched a film adaptation of one of Christie's works, and I can't recall the title, but I clearly remember being frightened from a scene in the film where a woman is found murdered hung with pins, dangling on a clothes line.
+Despite feeling scared, I became addicted to mystery.
 One day, my home room teacher held a competition in class, which required us to create a mystery themed book cover.
-The winner would receive a note pad and pen provided by the Forensic Pathology Branch of Ontario" (thanks to her father who worked as a detective).
+The winner would receive a note pad and pen provided by the Forensic Pathology Branch of Ontario thanks to her father who worked as a detective.
+How cool is that?!
 I won that competition and I still have the notepad and envelope that came with it (though, sadly, I’ve lost the pen).

-Currently, there is no landmark text in my field of study and I intend to write one.
+Ultimately, my passion for detective fiction has led me on a path to study the cross-cultural orientations that influence various media forms (graphic narratives, films, and video games) and their thematic contents.
+Currently, there is no landmark text on detective manga and I intend to write one.
 Who knows what the future holds, but as Holmes once said, "The game is afoot!"